Bullying in the Workplace and Stress Related Injuries.

 Under most grievance procedures there are two ways to make a complaint, that is “informal” and “formal”.
 We would always advise that if you are to make a complaint that you would do so “formally”.

-The formal complaint procedure normally requires the employee to write out the complaint, in this case, that you are being bullied at work by a co-worker and send it to the employer.
+The formal complaint procedure normally requires the employee to write out the complaint.
+In this case, that you are being bullied at work by a co-worker and send it to the employer.
 The employer is then under a duty to carry out a full investigation in order to resolve the matter so that the bullying ceases.

-In our experience, if you are being bullied in the workplace, if you do not take positive action, the bullying will continue.
+If you are being bullied in the workplace, if you do not take positive action, the bullying will continue.

 What if my employer fails to deal with my complaint?